Manage application tokens

 Enterprise application tokens are application tokens with enterprise roles.
 You use them to authenticate DevOps API operations related to enterprise organization management.

-Due to their expansive permissions, DataStax doesn’t recommend using enterprise application tokens for application development.
-For example, if an application needs to read or write to a database, use an application token with a narrower scope, such as the Database Administrator role.
+Don’t use enterprise application tokens for application development.
+They are designed for enterprise organization management tasks, not for database-level access.
+Instead, use an application token with a narrower scope, such as the Database Administrator role.

-To generate enterprise application tokens, you must have a role with the ent-token-read and ent-token-write permissions, such as the Enterprise Administrator role.
+To generate enterprise application tokens, you must have a role with the Read Enterprise Token and Write Enterprise Token permissions, such as the Enterprise Administrator role.

 1. In the Astra Portal header, click Settings.

-2. In the Settings navigation menu, click the name of the active organization or enterprise, and then select your enterprise.
+2. In the Settings navigation menu, make sure the enterprise/organization filter is set to your enterprise.

 3. In the Settings navigation menu, click Tokens.